-5. Place I/O Ports
+Place I/O Ports

 You can interactively assign I/O ports in the design to package pins on the device using different methods.
 You can select individual I/O ports or groups of I/O ports called interfaces in the I/O Ports window and assign them to package pins in the Package window or to I/O pads in the Device window.
-For information, see Placing I/O Ports in Chapter 3.
+The Advanced I/O Planner is also a tool for nibble and bank level pin placement.
+This tool allows for automatic placement that can understand all the I/O interfaces in an XPIO bank and place them effectively all at once.
+For information, see Placing I/O Ports.

 You can also let the Vivado Design Suite automatically place I/O ports using information derived from the synthesized design.
-For information, see Automatically Placing I/O Ports in Chapter 3.
+For information, see Automatically Placing I/O Ports.